Information about the support available for people affected by the Grenfell Tower tragedy on 14 June 2017.

 The fund is being kept under review and will increase if necessary.

 The government has set up a dedicated benefit enquiry line for people affected by the Grenfell tragedy.
 The following numbers will be manned between 8am and 6.30pm, Monday to Friday:

 - 020 7941 6634

 The Department of Work and Pensions have announced that benefits will not be affected for people from W11 postcodes ending in 1TQ, 1TG, 1WA and 1WB.
 Any Work Capability Assessments and medical evidence deadlines will be postponed.

 Banks offering help

-The banking industry is ready to help people who have lost their homes in the fire at Grenfell Tower who have also lost all access to their bank cards, accounts and ID documents.
+The banking industry is ready to help people who have lost their homes in the Grenfell tragedy, who have also lost all access to their bank cards, accounts and ID documents.
 Banks have been contacting customers to provide assistance and arrange emergency access to funds.

 Find out more information about what the banks are offering, with appropriate helpline numbers.

 Support package across energy, water and telecommunications sectors